-Essential information for Tier 4 students
+Essential information for visa students

 We need to be able to contact you while you are studying at the University of Westminster.
 We will need to have your address in the UK, your UK mobile number and an email address that you check regularly.
 It is your responsibility to update this information if any of these details change.
 You can update your contact details at any time.